Colorado and Wyoming see record blizzard, historic snowfall in Denver and Cheyenne

-Denver International Airport (DIA), the city’s official weather observing site, recorded 27.1 inches of wind-driven snow on Saturday and Sunday.
-This ranks as the second-largest two-day total on record for Denver, behind only the mammoth 37.4 inches recorded on December 4-5, 1913.
-It’s also the largest three-day total since 1946.
+Denver International Airport (DIA), the city’s official weather-observation site, recorded 27.1 inches of wind-driven snow on Saturday and Sunday.
+This ranks as the second-largest two-day snowstorm on record for Denver, behind only the mammoth 37.4 inches recorded on December 4 to 5 in 1913.
+It’s also the largest three-day total since 2003.

 Interstates and major highways were closed across the region over the weekend, and many schools and businesses will remain shuttered on Monday.
 More than 2,300 flights were canceled on Saturday and Sunday at DIA, where all runways were closed throughout Sunday afternoon and evening.